Sambit-devs/Flappy-Bird/README.md

 ❓ FREQUENTLY ASKED QUESTIONS (FAQ)
 ------------------------------------------

+❓ **How do I run the game on Linux?**
+   - Open Terminal and cd to the extracted directory.
+   - Enter " java -jar FlappyBird-1.0.jar ".

 ❓ **Do I need to install Java to play this?**
    - No!
 The `.exe` file is self-contained, so Java is **not required**.